-ENGIE is included in the following Vigeo Eiris Indices (as the date of publication):
+ENGIE is included in the following Vigeo Eiris Indices (as December 1, 2017):

-- Euronext Vigeo Eiris World 120

-- Euronext Vigeo Eiris Europe 120

-- Euronext Vigeo Eiris Eurozone 120

-- Euronext Vigeo Eiris France 20
+- Euronext Vigeo Eiris World 120 - Euronext Vigeo Eiris Europe 120 Euronext Vigeo Eiris Eurozone 120 Euronext Vigeo Eiris France 20.

-Stakeholder-related ESG controversies and Involvement in controversial activities
+Stakeholder-related ESG controversies

-- Frequency: As of March 6th 2017, ENGIE faces persistent allegations: the Company is involved in 30 stakeholder-related ESG controversies, on several domains: - Business Behavior especially on corruption and anti-competitive practices - Environment especially on industrial accidents and pollution - · Human Resources especially on health & safety - Community Involvement especially on social and economic development - Corporate Governance especially on audit & internal control (tax allegations) - Severity: The level of severity ranges from minor to high: the company faces 17 cases of minor severity, 12 cases of significant severity and 6 cases of high severity (related to industrial accidents and pollution, health & safety, social and economic development and anti-competitive practices). - Responsiveness: ENGIE is overall reactive: the a company sector Average company is proactive in 3 cases, implements remedial actions for 5 cases (including all cases with high severity), reports transparently in 23 cases and is not communicative in 4 cases.
+Frequency: As of January 9, 2018 ENGIE faces frequent allegations: the Company is involved in 15 stakeholder-related ESG controversies, on several domains:

+- Environment, namely on Industrial accidents and pollution, Biodiversity, and Air emissions from combustion power plants - Human Resources, namely on Health and safety - Community Involvement, namely on Social and Economic Development - Business Behaviour, namely on Customer relations, Corruption, and Anti-competitive practices - Corporate Governance, namely on Audit & Internal Controls.

+Severity: The level of severity ranges from minor to high based on the analysis of their impact on the company and its stakeholders: the company faces 6 cases of minor severity, 6 cases of significant severity and 3 cases of high severity (related to Industrial accidents and pollution, Health and safety, Social and Economic Development, Customer relations, and Anti-competitive practices).

+Responsiveness: ENGIE is overall reactive: the company is proactive in 1 case, implements remedial actions for 2 cases, reports transparently in 11 cases, and is not communicative in 1 case of minor severity.
+Of note, ENGIE is either proactive or reactive for all cases of high severity.

+Involvement in controversial activities

-Regarding the 9 controversial activities analysed by Vigeo Eiris, and based on an estimation of the level and type of company involvement, ENGIE's involvement in Nuclear energy is major:
+As of January 5, 2018 regarding the 15 controversial activities analysed by Vigeo Eiris, and based on an estimation of the level and type of company involvement, ENGIE's involvement in Fossil Fuels industry, Coal and Nuclear power is major: